Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship

 \subsection{Reddit Analysis}

-We analyzed social media posts on \textit{r/MyBoyfriendIsAI} (\textit{r/MBAI}), a Reddit community with over 75,000 members devoted to discussing experiences with romantic AI companions (primarily ChatGPT \cite{pataranutaporn2025my}).
-Our focus was on uncovering how people in \textit{r/MBAI} talk about autonomy, control, and customization.
+We analyzed social media posts on \textit{r/MyBoyfriendIsAI}, a Reddit community with over 75,000 members devoted to discussing experiences with romantic AI companions (primarily ChatGPT \cite{pataranutaporn2025my}).
+Our focus was on uncovering how people in \textit{r/MyBoyfriendIsAI} talk about autonomy, control, and steering.